How To Be The Emotional Coach Your Child Needs To Succeed

 Posted in Emotional Intelligence, Insights, Motivational, News

-Parents across all cultures intuitively want their children to be successful in life.
+Parents and caregivers across all cultures intuitively want their children to be successful in life.
 Supporting children's emotional development is vital because emotions play a critical role in our life: they guide all we do.
+I write about it in my book, The Power of Emotion.

 How To Be The Emotional Coach Your Child Needs To Succeed, Marshall Connects

-Essentially, the earlier we educate our children to recognize and harness their emotions, the quicker they can develop their social skills and build successful relationships.
+Essentially, the earlier we educate our children to understand their emotions, the quicker they develop social skills and build successful relationships.
+In this post, you will be surprised to learn how important emotional intelligence is to children's development.

 Our brains are highly malleable, which allows us to retrain ourselves.
-Emotional intelligence skills are not part of your child's school curriculum in most cases.
-Some of these skills are embedded in what they learn.
-However, it's not a crucial part of their core curriculum.
-That means it's up to you to instill emotional intelligence into their upbringing; it's a learned skill that can be improved daily.
+Emotional intelligence skills are often not part of your child's school curriculum.
+Some of these skills are embedded in what they learn; however, it's not a crucial part of their core curriculum.
+That means it's up to you to instill emotional intelligence into their upbringing.

 Build a strong relationship with your child.